Principled Preferential Bayesian Optimization: Theoretical Analysis

 We first introduce the performance metrics to use.
 As in the standard Bayesian optimization setting~(\cite{srinivas2012information}), cumulative regret is used as defined in Eq.~\meqref{eq:cumu_reg_def},

 where $x^\star\in\arg\max_{x\in\mathcal{X}} f(x)$.

 \begin{remark} The cumulative regret $R_T$ as defined in Eq.~\meqref{eq:cumu_reg_def} does not explicitly consider the sub-optimality of the reference point $x_t^\prime$.
-However, since $x_t^\prime=x_{t-1}$, the cumulative regret of the reference points is the same as $R_T$ in Eq.~\meqref{eq:cumu_reg_def}. \end{remark}
+However, since $x_t^\prime=x_{t-1}$, the cumulative regret of the reference points is the same as $R_T$ in Eq.~\meqref{eq:cumu_reg_def}, up to the difference of the first/last term. \end{remark}

 Cumulative regret is of interest in the online setting.
 In the offline optimization setting, it is of more interest to analyze the sub-optimality of the final reported solution, i.e.,